avalcarcel9/aliviateR/README.md

 [R packages by Hadley Wickham](http://r-pkgs.had.co.nz/git.html), and [Blog](http://happygitwithr.com/rstudio-git-github.html).

-At the minium you need your GitHub username and email set up as well as a token set up in your .Renviron.
+At the minimum you need your GitHub username and email set up as well as a token set up in your .Renviron.
 R also has to know where your ssh keys are.
 You can check if this is done already by running: